WebAssembly/binaryen/README.md

     little different.
 In particular, when we emit a `br_if` whose type is more refined in Binaryen IR then we emit a cast right after it, so that the output has the right type in the wasm spec.
-That may cause a few bytes of extra size in rare cases.
-(Interactions between this and tuples can lead to larger code size increases, that is, `br_if`s that send multiple values are best avoided.)
+That may cause a few bytes of extra size in rare cases (we avoid this overhead in the common case where the `br_if` value is unused).
  * Strings
    * Binaryen allows string views (`stringview_wtf16` etc.) to be cast using `ref.cast`.
 This simplifies the IR, as it allows `ref.cast` to always be